ghost368/ghost368.github.io/chrome.md

 * auto accept-cookies

-* Open Tabs Next to Current extension:
+* Open New Tab After Current Tab extension:
-  Ctrl+T will open the new table next to current one Ctrl+Shift+Y to open a new table at the end
+  Ctrl+T will open the new table next to current one (there are several such extensions, choose one that does not introduce new shortcuts, so that e.g. Ctrl+Y is not used, this is useful when working with jupyterlab)

 * Hide download bar extension
 then use Ctrl+Shift+H to hide it